Walruses on the move | Polarjournal

 Walruses normally live in extreme northern areas such as the Arctic Ocean and the Barents Sea.

-“A walrus was spotted in Ireland in the spring and on the coast of Poland a week ago.
-There are always single animals that stray from time to time.
-They go through the Danish Straits.
-They are usually young individuals, but it is difficult to say why they migrate,” Dernjatin said.
+“A walrus was spotted in Ireland in the spring and a week ago on the coast of Poland.
+There are always individual animals that get lost from time to time.
+They pass through the Danish Straits.
+They are usually young individuals, but it is difficult to say why they migrate,” said Dernjatin.

-A rescue vehicle parked by the walrus for transport to Korkeasaari Wildlife Hospital.
+A rescue vehicle parked near the walrus for transportation to Korkeasaari Wildlife Hospital.
 However, the walrus did not survive the transport.
 (Photo: Juha Metso)

 Sad outcome

 The attempt to save the walrus failed.
-At the Korkeasaari Wildlife Hospital, the walrus was to be nursed back to health.
+The walrus was to be nursed back to health at the Korkeasaari Wildlife Hospital.
 However, the weakened animal died during the 130-kilometer transport.
-“The walrus was already in poor condition during the day, very still, not moving much and breathing quite heavily,” said Nina Trontti, director of animal care and conservation at Korkeasaari Zoo.
+“The walrus was already in a bad condition during the day, very quiet, not moving much and breathing quite heavily,” said Nina Trontti, Director of Animal Care and Conservation at Korkeasaari Zoo.

 Heiner Kubny, PolarJournal